-SOFR is intended to be a broad measure of the cost of borrowing funds overnight in transactions that are collateralized by U.S. Treasury securities.
+As of June 30, 2023, almost all settings of LIBOR have ceased to be published, except that certain widely used U.S. dollar LIBORs continue to be published on a temporary, synthetic and non-representative basis through at least September 30, 2024.
+'SOFR is intended to be a broad measure of the cost of borrowing funds overnight in transactions that are collateralized by U.S. Treasury securities.
 SOFR is calculated based on transaction-level repo data collected from various sources.
 For each trading day, SOFR is calculated as a volume-weighted median rate derived from such data.
 SOFR is calculated and published by the Federal Reserve Bank of New York ("FRBNY").
 If data from a given source required by the FRBNY to calculate SOFR is unavailable for any day, then the most recently available data for that segment will be used, with certain adjustments.
 If errors are discovered in the transaction data or the calculations underlying SOFR after its initial publication on a given day, SOFR may be republished at a later time that day.
 Rate revisions will be effected only on the day of initial publication and will be republished only if the change in the rate exceeds one basis point.

 Because SOFR is a financing rate based on overnight secured funding transactions, it differs fundamentally from LIBOR.
-LIBOR is intended to be an unsecured rate that represents interbank funding costs for different short-term maturities or tenors.
-It is a forward-looking rate reflecting expectations regarding interest rates for the applicable tenor.
-Thus, LIBOR is intended to be sensitive, in certain respects, to bank credit risk and to term interest rate risk.
+LIBOR was intended to be an unsecured rate that represents interbank funding costs for different short-term maturities or tenors.
+It was a forward-looking rate reflecting expectations regarding interest rates for the applicable tenor.
+Thus, LIBOR was intended to be sensitive, in certain respects, to bank credit risk and to term interest rate risk.
 In contrast, SOFR is a secured overnight rate reflecting the credit of U.S. Treasury securities as collateral.
 Thus, it is largely insensitive to credit-risk considerations and to short-term interest rate risks.
-SOFR is a transaction-based rate, and it has been more volatile than other benchmark or market rates, such as three-month LIBOR, during certain periods.
-For these reasons, among others, there is no assurance that SOFR, or rates derived from SOFR, will perform in the same or similar way as LIBOR would have performed at any time, and there is no assurance that SOFR-based rates will be a suitable substitute for LIBOR.
+SOFR is a transaction-based rate, and it has been more volatile than other benchmark or market rates during certain periods.
+For these reasons, among others, there is no assurance that SOFR, or rates derived from SOFR.
 SOFR has a limited history, having been first published in April 2018.
 The future performance of SOFR, and SOFR-based reference rates, cannot be predicted based on SOFR's history or otherwise.
-Levels of SOFR in the future, including following the discontinuation of LIBOR, may bear little or no relation to historical levels of SOFR, LIBOR or other rates.
+Levels of SOFR in the future may bear little or no relation to historical levels of SOFR, LIBOR or other rates.